 With this common model, you pay a set amount of money per month for various services.
 Agencies arrive at this monthly price through a few different methods, including:

 This model seems pretty self-explanatory: you pay a certain amount per hour for agency work.
 However, agencies calculate this in different ways as well.
 After all, they want to make the best use of their time and ensure they’re getting a good return.
+These fees are typically calculated by determining the cost of the project and adding a margin.

 A couple common models are: